Adolfo Nef

 Adolfo Nef Sanhueza (born January 18, 1946) is a former Chilean football goalkeeper, who played for the Chile national team between 1969 and 1977, gaining 42 caps.
 He was part of the Chile squad for the 1974 World Cup.

 At club level, Nef played for Lota Schwager, Universidad de Chile, Colo-Colo, Universidad Católica and Magallanes.

 Personal life

 His daughter, Nicole, is a former television personality from the Chilean TV program Mekano.

-Nef was elected as a councillor for San Miguel commune and was a candidate again in 2012 as a member of Radical Social Democratic Party of Chile.
+Nef was elected as a councillor for San Miguel commune and was a candidate again in 2012 as a member of the Radical Social Democratic Party of Chile.